3fOhorky/SolidityBootcampExcercises/README.md

 ## Introduction

-The Encode Solidity Bootcamp is an intensive program designed to introduce and dive deep into the world of Solidity, the leading language for smart contract development on Ethereum.
+The Encode Solidity Bootcamp is an intensive program designed to introduce and dive deep into the world of Solidity and dApp programming.

 ## Topics Covered